 When we are in the throes of NEW RELATIONSHIP ENERGY, we are actually, and quite literally, high; as if we’re on drugs.
 Our brain chemistry is affected, with more “happiness-inducing” chemicals being released regularly.
 And it can last 6 months to TWO YEARS.
-It’s designed to keep us together with a partner long enough to procreate.
-That is a LONG time to be hooked on a drug…or in this case, a person.
+That is a long time to be hooked on a drug…or in this case, a person.
 (And we wonder why breaking up feels like withdrawal!)

 NRE doesn’t look precisely the same for everyone, naturally.
-But for those of us who experience sexual attraction, you will probably experience a surge of hormones that stimulate desire the other person, usually based on pheromones that we pick up by scent and the increase in touch and proximity combined with intimacy. @hile we are enjoying ourselves, our brain over-produces BOTH Dopamine and Norepinephrine – the same things that give you that feeling of “butterflies”, a pounding heart and faster breathing when you see your partner.
-We get repeated hits of Dopamine when we hear from them or see them – literally a surge of the “reward” chemicals, which come into play when we do things that feel good to us.
-We are inundated with Oxytocin – the bonding hormone – and Vasopressin – the protective hormone.
+But for those of us who experience sexual attraction, you will probably experience a surge of hormones that stimulate desire the other person, usually based on pheromones that we pick up by scent.
+Then, while we are enjoying ourselves, our brain over-produces BOTH Dopamine and Norepinephrine – the same things that give you that feeling of “butterflies”, a pounding heart and faster breathing when you see your partner.
+It’s literally a surge of the “reward” chemicals, which come into play when we do things that feel good to us.
+We feel like we need less food and sleep and we have increased energy.
 AND on top of that, the brain REDUCES it’s output of Serotonin, the chemical responsible for us to feel satisfied and content, and a reduction of it…well, hell.. it literally creates an addiction the other person.
-We feel like we need less food and sleep and we have increased energy!

 I advise all of my clients not to make any major life-changing decisions like moving in together, changing jobs or moving states or provinces to be with somebody until at least ONE year of a relationship has occurred, preferably TWO.
 Visits sure, and yes please, because you do need to get to know one another, but for pity’s sake – NOT moving or moving in!
 Don’t even consider it until you have a series of varied experiences together and a significant amount of time (like a year) has passed.
 Even then, tread carefully.